supernalintelligence/supernal-coding-cli/documentation/docs/cli-commands/git-smart.md

 ## Sub-Repository Sync Feature

-When working with monorepos containing nested git repositories (like `supernal-code-package`, `dashboard-v2`), `sync-push` ensures all sub-repos are pushed before the parent.
+When working with monorepos containing nested git repositories (like `supernal-code-package`, `supernal-dashboard`), `sync-push` ensures all sub-repos are pushed before the parent.

 ### Pre-Push Hook Integration